kyborq/iStudent/README.md

-# i-student
+# iStudent

-iStudent - planner app for study
+Planner app for study